jasonbot/weblog/content/weblog/rg35xx.md

 The [Anbernic RG35XX](https://anbernic.com/products/rg35xx) presented itself as an alternative, and it was actually possible to buy one.

 I got one for about $60 on Amazon and was immediately in love.
 It had a decent built in game library, decent battery life, and was the perfect size.
 Not too big, not to small.
-Fits in a pants pocket or a little random orner of a carrying bag no problem.
+Fits in a pants pocket or a little random corner of a carrying bag no problem.

 The stock SD card and OS is servicable, but I replaced it with my own SD card with my own legally acquired ROM library.
 I use [GarlicOS](https://www.patreon.com/posts/garlicos-for-76561333) and I'm quite happy with it.
 At one point [I even made a skin for it](https://github.com/jasonbot/platinum-garlic).
 I normally play Neo-Geo, PSX, and GBA games.
 The best part about emulation is that all those quarter munchers become way more playable when you just have to hit select to insert a quarter.
 On an average Metal Slug run (any sequel) it would have cost me close to $20 based on how many times I get game overs.